 In my post about how to form teams, I talk about products… not in their monolithic, holistic state… but as a subsystem within a larger integrated solutions architecture.
-In other words, big products are just series of small products that work together in an integrated fashion.
-Each of these smaller products have a backlog, a team, and the team can produce a working, tested, increment of the product on regular intervals… you get the idea.
+In other words, big products are just a series of small products that work together in an integrated fashion.
+Each of these smaller products has a backlog, a team, and the team can produce a working, tested, increment of the product at regular intervals… you get the idea.

 We’ve established that dependencies are evil, so let’s talk about a few strategies for breaking them or at least minimizing their impact:

 1. To fully break dependencies between products and shared components, products can only commit to features built on capabilities already present in the shared component.
 Products can request new capabilities from their component teams, but those requests go into the queue and get done when they get done.
 It’s as if the component team was a separate company having to balance the needs of multiple customers to provide the most value to as many people as possible.
 The product team can request new capabilities, but they cannot mandate them or set a date.

 2. To minimize dependencies between products and shared components, products can only commit to capabilities that are on the near term roadmap of the component team.
 In this case, if the component team is stable and has a known velocity… and they can reliably size your request… and let you know where you fit into their backlog… it might be safe to bet on the fact that nothing will change and you can get your capability added in the sprint or release that the component team has planned.
 This is only safe a sprint or two or maybe a release out.